+I highly recommend this if you book a similar trip.
 Everyone we met was wonderful and we had a lot of great conversations with really interesting people.

-Lunch was also a buffet in the dining room, but the staff would often set up in the lounge with custom paninis, french fries, and soup.
+Lunch was a buffet in the dining room, but the staff would often set up in the lounge with custom paninis, french fries, and soup.
 This became my go-to for lunch.

 Dinner was a typical cruise menu where you choose one of three appetizers, entrees, et cetera.
 But if you wanted two entrees, the server would bring them both.